 Memorial Day is not all sunshine and hot dogs — it's a day for remembrance.
-Here, TIME presents some little-known facts about the start-of-summer holiday
+Here, TIME presents some little-known facts about the start-of-summer holiday+ READ ARTICLE

-As we noted two years ago, Memorial Day isn’t just an excuse to take a long weekend and loaf around eating grilled meats — although those are certainly among the reasons to love the holiday.
+As we noted a few years ago, Memorial Day isn’t just an excuse to take a long weekend and loaf around eating grilled meats—although those are certainly among the reasons to love the holiday.
 So before you head out to your barbecues and pool parties, here are some facts about everybody’s favorite summer kick-off holiday.

 1. It was originally called Decoration Day

 To honor the deceased, soldiers would decorate graves of their fallen comrades with flowers, flags and wreaths.
 Hence Decoration Day.
 Although Memorial Day became its official title in the 1880s, the holiday wouldn’t legally become Memorial Day until 1967.

 2. It wasn’t always celebrated the last Monday of May